nikelaz/bw-backend-service/README.md

 ## Summary

 This is the backend api provider application for the Budget Warden project (a personal finance tracking application).
 This entire project is currently in progress and its development is documented in a YouTube series.
-If you are interested you can explore the videos in the table below:
+If you are interested you can explore the videos in the list below:

 ### YouTube Series